leamusa/js-fizzbuzz/README.md

 # BONUS 1

-Create a container in the DOM ,adding throut the funcion append() an element/ number/string corrept to show
+Create a container in the DOM ,adding through the funcion append() an element/ number/string corrept to show

 # BONUS 2